openlcb/documents/README.md

     standards/changes directory.
 Name it with the date, e.g. FooStandardS-changes-2024-07-22.pdf
-  - Add that copy and commit it with all other changed files (odt, pdf, txt) to your branch.
+  - Add that copy and commit it with all other changed files (odt, pdf, txt) to your branch with comment "adopted with changes present"

 5. Update the ODT file to remove change markers

   - Accept all changes.
 There should be no changes left in the Manage changes dialog.
   - Check for comment bubbles.
 If any are found, remove them.
+  - Update the Table of Contents

 6. Save the ODT file, quit openoffice.
 Run `make` to generate the PDF and TXT output.

-7. Commit the odt, pdf, txt files to your branch.
+7. Commit the odt, pdf, txt files to your branch with comment "adopted with changes accepted"

 8. Delete the files from the standards directory.
 This step should be skipped if we are adopting a document for the first time, and there are no previous